• Skip to primary navigation

 Ingredients

-• 1 teaspoon boiling water, , (can be used to dissolve butterscotch if needed)
+• 1 teaspoon boiling water, (used to dissolve butterscotch if needed)

-• 355 millilitres Virgil's Cream Soda, , at room temperature
+• 355 millilitres Virgil’s Vanilla Cream soda, at room temperature (or other pale brown vanilla cream soda)

 Instructions

-• Add butterscotch sauce to glass.
-If the sauce has been in the fridge, you will need to add the boiling water as well.
+• Add butterscotch sauce to a tall glass.
+If the sauce has been in the fridge, you will need to add the boiling water to help it dissolve.

 • Pour in the soda, and give the mixture a quick stir to combine.
-If you stir too much, you will lose the carbonation of the drink.
+If you stir too much, you will lose the carbonation of the soda.

-• Add the ice cream, and stir briefly until a foam forms on top of the drink.
+• Add the ice cream, and stir briefly until foam forms on top of the drink.

 • Serve immediately.